 - Cosmetic defects: Some dents and scratches are to be expected as time goes on but be on the lookout for sever cosmetic issues like scratches and cracked screens.

 Most router returns seem to be from user error and NOT because the actual router had anything actually wrong with it.
-So when there's an influx in the market of used routers at appealing prices, it's a great time to scoop up some deals.
+So when there’s an influx in the market of used routers at appealing prices, it’s a great time to scoop up some deals.
 But what is the reliability for these cheaper routers?
-According to some in the warranty area, most routers that have failed and been returned are not repaired and sold again, but trashed because the cost of the item doesn't justify repair.
+According to some in the warranty area, most routers that have failed and been returned are not repaired and sold again, but trashed because the cost of the item doesn’t justify repair.
 A technician costs about $30 an hour not counting the additional cost for parts.
 Instead, manufacturers are selling models as refurbished that may never have even been removed from the box!
 (According to a 2011 survey by technology consulting firm Accenture, only 5 percent of returned electronics are defective.
-Someone else's buyers remorse could make your day.)
+Someone else’s buyers remorse could make your day.)
 Again, stick to a reputable seller, to avoid getting scammed.
-Here's how you can sound more cyber-savvy.
+Add these 20 words to your vocabulary to sound tech-savvy.

 Looking for ways to save on buying a television?
 Purchasing a pre-owned model versus a newfangled unit is probably not the best route to satisfying your Netflix fix.
 Time and again people report that their refurbished TVs just don’t work right.
 The screen goes kaput or the Wi-Fi won’t connect, and then there’s the whole darn problem when the TV won’t even turn on.
 Some chalk it up to the size of TVs and their lack of good packaging, but in the end it simply might be logistics.
 “Larger consumer electronics, like televisions, sometimes don’t make economic sense to repair; that’s not for lack of trying really, just lack of parts,” says Matt Zieminski of iFixit.com.
 “Whereas cellphone and computer parts are readily available, TV replacement parts are harder to source as each model is different and manufacturers more tightly control the market.
 If/when you do find the necessary pieces it usually requires an in-depth repair that necessitates a professional TV repair tech.”
 In other words, someone might find it too costly to fix their old tube the right way and sell you their lemon.
 Take your chances on a used TV set, but be prepared to drop some more cash on a brand new big screen if things don’t pan out.